 You may also of noticed the Mag wheels as opposed to the spoked ones that would normally be there.
 We have no idea if these are dealer options or if they were fitted because of a damaged rear wheel.

 If this was your doing or you know some history, then please do get in touch we would love to hear from you.

-Well… if you have been following the video series, you will have seen us talking of the plan to change the tires, all the lights, ignition location fuel tank, seat, mudguards, rear suspension and more still.
-Much of this will require some subtle frame modification but nothing to major.
+Well… if you have been following the video series, you will have seen us change the tires, all the lights, ignition location fuel tank, seat, mudguards, rear suspension and more still.
+Much of this has required some subtle frame modification but nothing to major.
 We are aware that these bikes are quite collectable, but this one has enough issues in our opinion to be void of originality.

 The engine gearbox and any other bits that are distracting from the overall look will become black.